MUST SEE: Tyneham School closed in 1932 but the building has been faithfully restored and reburbished to recreate an authentic 1920’s classroom.

 - Children’s named school pegs in entrance lobby

 - Children’s work on desks

-The children walked in from the outlying farms and villages, so if the weather was bad, attendance was poor, as the teacher’s log book shows.
-Similarly, outbreaks of influenza or other infectious diseases kept many away from school, as did busy times on the farms, for children had to help with the harvest and other work, such as hedging, ditching, making gate (the local ‘barways’ made of planks cut with a cross-cut saw and slotted into solid stone posts).
+The children walked in from the outlying farms and villages.
+So if the weather was bad, attendance was poor as the teacher’s log book shows.
+Similarly outbreaks of flu or other diseases kept many children off school.
+Also children were off when the farms were busy with harvesting and other work such as hedging and ditching.